masagrator/DeiGratiaENX/README.md

 Emulators are not supported by me, but it doesn't mean mod won't work on them.

-1. Download mod from Releases
+1. Download DeiGratiaENX.zip from Releases, unpack it.
 2. Copy `atmosphere` folder to root of your sdcard, accepting any popup about overwriting folders
 3. Run game